Last updated on September 22nd, 2023

 Antioxidants present in Chia seeds such as; Chlorogenic acid, caffeic acid, myricetin, quercetin, and kaempferol have heart and liver-protective characteristics, as well as anticancer capabilities.

-Chia Seeds health benefits helps to low the hypertension because of chlorogenic acid present in it, whereas caffeic acid has anti-inflammatory properties.
+Chia Seeds health benefits help to low hypertension because of chlorogenic acid present in it, whereas caffeic acid has anti-inflammatory properties.

 Chia Seeds For Weight Loss